txt/se4ai24/docs/litreview.md

 Steps for a lit review:

 - REFLECT: find terms of interesting.
 3-5 terms.
+  - For a list of candidate problems [what2do.html](what2do.html).
+But feel free to go beyond this list.
   - Note you will initially get this wrong. e.g. I was looking for "software engineering" "active leaning" initialization and got very little back.
 Then after some reading, I realized that "warm start" was the more standard term for "initialization".
     Which got me to some very cool stuff indeed.